mcsmithers/findSomeUser/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+If you want to learn more about Angular, I highly recommend the following resources beacuse they helped me learn enough to get this project done:
+* [Front End Masters Angular Core](https://frontendmasters.com/workshops/angular-core/) was a great resource for me since it introduced the core concepts of Angular to me as well as the tools within it.
+* [Free Code Camp's Angular Course](https://www.youtube.com/watch?v=2OHbjep_WjQ) was good to listen to as well to see how everything fits together.
+* [Angular's Heroes Tutorial](https://angular.io/tutorial) was another good resource when I was trying to work with services and work with a solid example from the creators themselves.